 Include Point-of-Sale Software Experience

 If you worked your way into a shift you really liked at your old serving job, then you may be inclined to try and get that same shift at your new place of employment.
 When you are a new server at a restaurant, you take the shift you are given.
-If you want to enhance your cover letter, then indicate that you are willing to take any shift and work your way back into a position of being able to choose shifts again.
-ResumeHelp has all of the resources you will need to write the perfect waiter & server cover letter.
-The experts at ResumeHelp offer a full library of cover letter templates and samples that you can use to create a waiter & server cover letter that will impress any hiring manager and help you to get the job you want.
+If you want to enhance your cover letter for a server position, then indicate that you are willing to take any shift and work your way back into a position of being able to choose shifts again.